nhsconnect/gpconnect-messaging/pages/process/sendmessage_process.md

 **11. Receive infrastructure acknowledgement**

 The provider system records the infrastructure acknowledgement.
-If no acknowledgement is received within a reasonable time-frame (to be defined by system supplier), the provider system notifies an appropriate end user.
+If no acknowledgement is received within a reasonable timeframe (to be defined by system supplier), the provider system notifies an appropriate end user.

 **12. Add message into workflow**